Rukeanu/SQL-7/README.md

 | **Allowed**                               |                                                                                                                          |
 | Language                        | ANSI SQL                                                                                              |

-We know about personal addresses from our data.
-Let’s imagine, that particular person visits pizzerias in his/her city only.
-Please write a SQL statement that returns address, pizzeria name and amount of persons’ orders.
+We know personal addresses from our data.
+Let's assume that this person only visits pizzerias in his city.
+Write a SQL statement that returns the address, the name of the pizzeria, and the amount of the person's orders.
 The result should be sorted by address and then by restaurant name.
-Please take a look at the sample of output data below.
+Please take a look at the sample output data below.

 | address | name |count_of_orders |
 | ------ | ------ |------ |